Economic Analysis According to VDI 2067

 The annual capital costs are then:

-Example: An investment of EUR 2,000,000 at and years yields:
+Example: an investment of EUR 2,000,000 at and years yields:

 2. Demand-Related Costs (Energy Costs)